logo

 Saxo Markets and Interactive Brokers (IBKR) are both big players.
 Their tight spreads, and availability of high-perfomance features mean they are likely to appear on many traders’ shortlists.
 So what separates them?
 And which is right for you?

-Saxo Markets offers an exceptional 71,000 trading instruments, plus a Sometimes called an investment ISA, a stocks and shares ISA is an individual savings account that allows you to invest in shares, unit trusts, investment funds, and bonds.
-You will not need to pay tax on any income or capital gains earned on investments within an ISAstocks and shares ISAinfo, A self-invested personal pension (SIPP) is a type of private pension that allows you to control the specific investments that make up your pension fundSIPPinfo, investment trusts, and ready-made portfolios.
-IBKR offers a similarly impressive range of products and instruments. stocks, options, futures, forex, cryptocurrencies, bonds, and funds from 150 markets, for investment via a general trading account, stocks and shares ISA, Junior ISAs (Individual Savings Accounts) (JISAs) are tax-free savings accounts for children under the age of 18.
+Saxo Markets offers an exceptional 72,000 trading instruments, plus a Sometimes called an investment ISA, a stocks and shares ISA is an individual savings account that allows you to invest in shares, unit trusts, investment funds, and bonds.
+You will not need to pay tax on any income or capital gains earned on investments within an ISAstocks and shares ISAinfo and a A self-invested personal pension (SIPP) is a type of private pension that allows you to control the specific investments that make up your pension fundSIPPinfo.
+IBKR offers a similarly impressive range of products and instruments: stocks, options, futures, forex, cryptocurrencies, bonds, and funds from 150 markets, for investment via a general trading account, stocks and shares ISA, Junior ISAs (Individual Savings Accounts) (JISAs) are tax-free savings accounts for children under the age of 18.
 Only a parent can open a JISA but anyone can contribute.
 You can choose to save for your children through either a cash Junior ISA where you will earn interest on any cash in the account, or a stocks and shares Junior ISA where you will invest your child’s savings on their behalfJunior ISAinfo or SIPP.
 So both score 5/5 for investment choice.

 Both offer: